-How Do Cats Recognize People?
+How Do Cats Recognize Their Owners?

 Cats do not simply rely on vision alone to recognize humans.
 While they can recognize a person’s face, they also use their other senses to distinguish one person from another.

 A study by the Pennsylvania State University in 2005 found that both dogs and cats can recognize their owners’ faces through picture cut-outs alone.
-While dogs performed better in the task, cats were also found to be able to identify faces of other cats through picture cut-outs, indicating that cats do recognize faces.
+While dogs performed better in the task, cats were also found to be able to identify the faces of other cats through picture cut-outs, indicating that cats recognize faces.

 Cats are also able to recognize voices.
-An experiment by the University of Tokyo found that cats would show a change of behavior such as tail, ear, or eye movements when hearing a familiar voice.
+An experiment by the University of Tokyo found that cats would show a change of behavior, such as tail, ear, or eye movements, when hearing a familiar voice.
 Cats would also perform localization by orienting themselves to people’s voices, indicating vocal recognition.

 Routines and Patterns

 Cats are creatures of habit.
 With that said, cats are also able to recognize routines of patterns that benefit them.
 They are aware of who in the house gives them food, snacks, and water.